Quantum gravity with purely virtual particles from asymptotically local quantum field theory: The nonlocal theories we consider here

+For a while, we concentrate on the propagator and study the local limit there. \ We assume that the vertices are local or their limits do not invalidate the derivations we make.
+We discuss the vertices in detail in subsection \ref{vertices}.

-We require that $Q(P)$ tends to $P$ in the local limit defined below and $ 1/Q(P)$ is entire in the complex $P$ plane.
-The idea is that the field $\phi $ is itself purely virtual\footnote{ We could call it \textquotedblleft nonlocal purely virtual particle\textquotedblright\ (NL-PVP).}, since $Q(P)$ has no zeros.
-This makes it a natural candidate to become a PVP in the local limit.
+In this context, the key quantity that encodes the nonlocal model is the function $Q(P)$.
+If we want a degree of freedom from $\phi $, we know how to obtain it: $Q=P$.
+The challenge is to \textit{not} have a degree of freedom from $\phi $.
+That is to say, $\phi $ should be purely virtual\footnote{ We could call it \textquotedblleft nonlocal purely virtual particle\textquotedblright\ (NL-PVP).}.
+To achieve this, we require that $ \tau /Q(P)$ is entire in the complex $P$ plane, so that $Q(P)$ has no zeros.
+In addition, we require that $Q(P)$ tends to $P$ in the local limit defined below.
+This makes $\phi $ a natural candidate to become an ordinary PVP in that limit.

-The main difference with respect to the assumptions commonly adopted in the literature about nonlocal theories \cite{kuzmin,Tomboulis,Modesto} is that the propagator $\tau /Q(P)$ is not required to never vanish in the complex $ P $ plane.
-Specifically, we allow $Q(P(p))$ to have singularities proportional to $(-(p_{\text{M}}-k_{\text{M}})^{2}+M^{2})^{-1}$, for Minkowskian momenta $p_{\text{M}}$, $k_{\text{M}}$, and real \textquotedblleft masses\textquotedblright\ $M$.
+The main difference with respect to the assumptions commonly adopted in the literature \cite{kuzmin,Tomboulis,Modesto} is that the propagator $\tau /Q(P) $ is not required to never vanish in the complex $P$ plane.
+Specifically, we allow $Q(P(p))$ to have a singularity proportional to $(-p_{\text{M} }^{2}+M^{2})^{-1}$, where $p_{\text{M}}$ is the Minkowskian momentum and $M$ is some mass.
 The Minkowskian action is then defined by means of the Cauchy principal value.

 The Lagrangian (\ref{nloc}) can describe the $\phi $ subsector of a more general theory, which may contain ordinary physical particles $\varphi $ as well, as described by the extension

 where $\mathcal{L}_{\text{int}}^{\prime }$ collects the interactions.
 We focus our attention on $\phi $ here, since the propagators of the physical particles $\varphi $ do not need to be nonlocally deformed.